Balboa Park station: Modern renovations

 On May 31, 2016, BART began construction of the Eastside Connector project, a northward expansion of the headhouse over the open BART platform with improved connections between Muni and BART.
 In September 2016, Muni began construction of its section of the project—a longer high-level deboarding platform to replace the mini-high platform on the west side of the yard.
 This work was coordinated with rail replacement in the yard and widening the pedestrian walkway to San Jose Avenue.
 The J Church line was rerouted onto San Jose Avenue, while the K Ingleside was cut back to City College Pedestrian Bridge.
 The K was returned to the loop on May 20, 2017, while the J remained on San Jose Avenue until November 18.
 The steel deck beams were lifted into place on July 16, 2017.
 The renovations were completed with the opening of the Eastside Connector on November 30, 2018.
-The north BART entrances were closed from April 13, 2020, to May 15, 2021, due to low ridership during the COVID-19 pandemic.

 The opening of the Muni Metro East facility on the T Third Street line in 2008 reduced storage needs at Geneva Yard.
 The Upper Yard was closed, and the main yard increasingly dedicated to Muni's historic streetcar fleet.
 On December 2, 2010, Muni and the Market Street Railway nonprofit organization opened a 6-track shelter at the yard to house 24 historic streetcars.
 The $10.1 million structure forms the primary storage and maintenance area for the historic fleet.
 On October 25, 2011, the yard was renamed Cameron Beach Yard after a recently deceased member of the SFMTA Board of Directors.
 From June 21, 2014, to June 16, 2018, the historic streetcar fleet was stored at Muni Metro East rather than Cameron Beach Yard, as the latter was needed for LRVs displaced by Green Yard rail replacement work.
-Construction of a 131-unit affordable housing development on the Upper Yard plot began in October 2020, with completion planned for 2023.
+Construction of a 131-unit affordable housing development on the Upper Yard plot began in October 2020 and was completed in September 2023.

+The north BART entrances were closed from April 13, 2020, to May 15, 2021, due to low ridership during the COVID-19 pandemic.
+Thirteen BART stations, including Balboa Park, did not originally have faregates for passengers using the elevator.
+In 2020, BART started a project to add faregates to elevators at these stations.
+The new faregate on the BART platform at Balboa Park was installed in August 2021.
+Construction began in June 2024 on an offboarding platform for the M Ocean View, located south of Niagara Avenue.
+It opened in December 2024.